wdxpz/RobotNavigation/README.md

     * [move to a specific point in the map](https://learn.turtlebot.com/2015/02/01/14/), see [code](https://github.com/markwsilliman/turtlebot/blob/master/go_to_specific_point_on_map.py)
     * [move the robot along a route, and execute task at each point](https://learn.turtlebot.com/2015/02/04/5/), see [code](https://github.com/markwsilliman/turtlebot/blob/master/follow_the_route.py)
     * [get the battery status](https://learn.turtlebot.com/2015/02/01/16/), see [code](https://github.com/markwsilliman/turtlebot/blob/master/kobuki_battery.py)

+## rotate robot
+1. how to rotate a specific relative angle, refer [How to rotate a robot to a desired heading using feedback from odometry](https://www.theconstructsim.com/ros-qa-135-how-to-rotate-a-robot-to-a-desired-heading-using-feedback-from-odometry/), **not rely on current pose value**
+2. how to rotate by angle speed, refer to [Rotating Left/Right](http://wiki.ros.org/turtlesim/Tutorials/Rotating%20Left%20and%20Right) **rely on current pose value**

 # Development
 ## Hosts